privacytoolsIO/sentinel-resources/README.md

 ## Node

-[Node Set up Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to install a node and contribute to the network
+[Node Setup Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to setup a node and contribute to the network

 ## Validator

-[Validator Set up Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to install a validator and actively participate to the network
+[Validator Setup Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to setup a validator and actively participate to the network

 Post Installation - Tuning guides